Aroueterra/Notable-Alpha/README.md

-# OPENCVTEST
+# Notable Alpha Fork

-Test repository for an android application.
+Experimental Test repository for the creation of the Notable android application.

 Currently uses the android camera to apply an adaptive threshold filter.